 - Appliances – cooktop, oven, dishwasher, refrigerator and microwave

-The cost of remodeling your kitchen layout with a custom island design may be the thing that hold one back.
-While a standard kitchen island costs about $3000 to $5000 to install a custom model can easily cost in excess of $10,000.
+The cost of remodeling your kitchen’s layout with a custom design may be the thing that holds one back.
+While standard kitchen islands cost about $3000 to $5000 to install a custom model can easily cost in excess of $10,000.

-This is also good for ergonomics as ideal cooking height and bar height is different.
-Unfortunately this does take some of the prep space, as you cannot use the raised part of counter.
+This is also good for ergonomics as the ideal cooking height and bar height are different.
+Unfortunately, this does take some of the prep space, as you cannot use the raised part of the counter.

 Dining Island

-Most of the above mentioned islands can include dining.
-This functions by having one side of the island’s countertop extend out to accommodate stools or chairs to create a kitchen island seating space.
+Most of the above-mentioned islands can include dining.
+This functions by having one side of the countertop extend out to accommodate stools or chairs to create a kitchen island seating space.

 These types are usually extended 10 inches to 12 inches to create enough space for a person to sit comfortably.
 However, it’s important to maintain plenty of space between the island and main cabinets so the chairs do not interfere with your path.

 What kitchen island ideas are your favorite?
-Share your experience, details or tips about installing an island in your home in the comments.
+Share your experience, details, or tips about installing cabinets and kitchen renovations in your home in the comments.

 I was interested in the idea of storage islands and how they can have drawers and cabinets directly built into them.
 I'm a home chef who loves to try out several different recipes at a time, and this ends up with me having a lot of ingredients being stored away that I need to use some other time of the week.
 To help better store them, I'll look for any kitchen remodeling contractors that can help me get an island like this as part of my project.